 Hope Creates – Chesterfield, MO

 Kathie Thomas, Executive Director of Hope Creates, shared that, “Hope Creates provides assistance to youth and young adults in recovery who want to stay sober.
 As a young person, with little to lose, it is hard to imagine staying sober for life.
-Our culture encourages the use of mind-changing chemicals in many ways.
+Our U.S. culture encourages the use of mind-changing chemicals in many ways.
 We have seen a 47% rise in overdoses in the last year.
-The ability to hang out, have fun, and try new things with other sober people makes sobriety for life easier to imagine.”
+The ability to hang out at Hope Creates, have fun, and try new things with other sober people makes sobriety for life easier to imagine.”
 This scholarship will help fund one of Hope Creates’ Community Creation Events.
 This non-profit is providing support towards long-term recovery from addiction.

 West Virginia Sober Living – Morgantown, WV